heuyklee/heuyklee.github.io/_pages/about.md

 I am actively conducting research on pivotal technologies for this future, with a keen interest in the editing of 3D spaces and content generation within them.
 I am particularly interested in topics such as `3D editing`, `3D content generation`, `neural radiance field`, `neural representation`, and their various applications.

+*Education*
+This is education This is education This is education This is education This is education This is education This is education This is education This is education

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->